 Marketing in particular is a field that is constantly changing.
 Have you provided sufficient training opportunities to enable your marketers to keep up to date with these developments?
 There are many other factors, including the ability to work on interesting or different projects, secondments, non-financial rewards and recognition and, importantly, opportunities for advancement within their career – in fact, in a recent survey carried out by Ambition, opportunity for advancement was cited as the most important factor for a quarter of BD and marketing professionals.

 It’s a talent battle for marketing and BD people, all over again.
 But there are many ways to get the best people on your team – if you’re prepared to work at it as hard as candidates have to grab your attention.

-The above article was published in Briefing on Marketing in April 2014 (www.legalsupportnetwork.co.uk)
+The above article was published in Briefing on Marketing (www.legalsupportnetwork.co.uk)